On the toric ideal of a matroid: Introduction

+As a corollary we get that both ideals have equal radicals and the same affine set of zeros (since both $I_M$ and $J_M$ are contained in $\mathfrak{m}$).
+Moreover, it follows that in order to prove White's conjecture it is enough to show that the ideal $J_M$ is saturated, radical or prime.

-Conjecture \ref{ConjectureWhite} is an algebraic reformulation of the original one, which was expressed in combinatorial language (cf. \cite{St2}).
-In fact White defined three properties of a matroid of growing difficulty, and conjectured that all matroids satisfy them.
-The first property asserts that the toric ideal $I_M$ is generated by quadratic binomials, the second one is Conjecture \ref{ConjectureWhite} for $M$, while the most difficult is an analog of Conjecture \ref{ConjectureWhite} for noncommutative polynomial ring.
+Conjecture \ref{ConjectureWhite} is an algebraic reformulation (cf. \cite{St2}) of the original conjecture due to White expressed in the combinatorial language.
+Actually, White stated three conjectures of growing difficulty.
+In the algebraic language the weakest asserts that the toric ideal $I_M$ is generated by quadratic binomials.
+The second one is Conjecture \ref{ConjectureWhite}, and the most difficult is an analog of Conjecture \ref{ConjectureWhite} for the noncommutative polynomial ring $S_M$.
 We discuss them in details in the last section.
-We prove that Conjecture \ref{ConjectureWhite} holds for $M\oplus M$ if and only if its noncommutative version holds for $M$.
-In particular we get that the strongest property holds for all strongly base orderable, graphical, and cographical matroids.
+We prove that Conjecture \ref{ConjectureWhite} holds for the direct sum $M\oplus M$ if and only if its noncommutative version holds for $M$.
+In particular we get that the strongest version holds for all strongly base orderable, graphical, and cographical matroids.
 We mention also how to extend Theorems \ref{TheoremMain1} and \ref{TheoremMain2} to discrete polymatroids.